 We are a Reform Jewish Kindergarten attached to the Synagogue where Jewish religion and culture are a living part of the daily curriculum.
 We celebrate Kabbalat Shabbat each Friday with blessings and songs.
-The Jewish festivals are celebrated as they occur through stories, music, drama, creative work and cookery- Parents and our Rabbi are often invited to attend.
-The staff plan the daily curriculum in line with the Early Years Foundation Stage and base this planning around a theme, either Jewish or secular which normally lasts for one or two weeks.
-Within the themes, there is often the opportunity for interactive sessions with professionals from the community.
-Where appropriate we take the children on outings to the farm, theatre or local places of interest.
+The Jewish festivals are celebrated as they occur through stories, music, drama, creative work and cookery, with parents and / or carers and our Rabbi often invited to attend.
+The staff plan the daily curriculum in line with the Early Years Foundation Stage, making the most of our indoor and outdoor classroom spaces.
+Planning is developed according to the interests and learning needs of the children, within a framework of fortnightly topics, either Jewish or secular, which enrich the children’s experiences and provide valuable opportunities to broaden and enhance their learning.
+Within the themes, we pride ourselves in the enriching experiences which we provide for the children, in order to bring their learning to life, whether through an interactive session with professionals from the community or taking the children on outings to the farm, theatre or local places of interest.

-- Arts and Crafts using a variety of mediums to encourage the children’s creativity.
+- Arts and Crafts, using a variety of mediums to encourage the children’s creativity.

-- Sand and Water play especially good for early mathematics and encouraging children to play alongside their peers.
+- Sand and Water play, especially good for early mathematics and encouraging children to play alongside their peers.

-- Book corner children are encouraged to look at picture and story books and talk about them.
+- Book corner where children are encouraged to look at picture and story books and talk about them.
 We have a library club where children may borrow a book on a weekly basis to take home.

-- Cookery a favourite activity of the children, which is normally offered once a week.
+- Cookery, a favourite activity of the children, which is normally offered once a week.

 - Physical play – children have daily open access to a secure playground and can usually use this freely throughout the morning.
 Children can use many resources to support all areas of the curriculum in the outside areas, including the use of bikes, balls, hoops and beanbags to extend their gross motor skills.